Wondering if you should purchase NYC CityPASS when you’re in town? Here’s the pros and cons on if it’s worth buying.

 Finally, CityPASS isn’t worth it for people who want the “extra” experiences.
 Want to go up the Crown at the Statue of Liberty?
 Want to go to the top of the Empire State Building?
 CityPASS doesn’t cover those options, and you may be disappointed with what your ticket gives you compared to what’s left out.

 CityPASS works best for people who don’t want to wait in line, who know that they’ll take advantage of all six locations, and who don’t qualify for any discounts on their own.
 For guests who don’t care about being on the top floor of the Empire State Building, or going up the Statue of Liberty, but do want to take advantage of the more expensive cruises and expensive museums, this is for you!

-Even though I love saving money, I can’t say I would purchase the NYC CityPASS prior to my New York vacation.
-There were items that I wanted to enjoy the full experience of, and museums I didn’t want to donate $28 per person to.
+Even though I love saving money, I couldn’t justify purchasing the NYC CityPASS prior to my NYC trip.
+There were items that I wanted to enjoy the full experience of, and museums I didn’t want to donate $28 per person.

 Personally, I wouldn’t pay for the original NYC CityPASS but I would consider their newest option of the New York C3 Pass.
 With the C3 NYC CityPASS you can choose any three locations you want to visit for $78 – no catch.
 As I wanted to visit the Top of the Rock ($34), Empire State Building ($37 *This ticket is not the AM/PM ticket, but rather a one-time use), and the 9/11 Memorial & Museum ($24), I would be paying $95 if I purchased all three at-cost, however I can save $17 by purchasing through CityPASS C3.